SAP-samples/btp-llm-github-pull-analyzer/README.md

-# BTP LLM GitHub Pull Analyzer
+# GitHub Pull Request Analyzer (with SAP AI Core)

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge:
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)
 -->

-The BTP LLM GitHub Pull Analyzer automates the task of analyzing pull request in GitHub, summarizing the themes, sentiments, points of resonation/repulsion, and difficulties in the collected interactions.
+The GitHub Pull Request Analyzer (with SAP AI Core) automates the task of analyzing pull request in GitHub, summarizing the themes, sentiments, points of resonation/repulsion, and difficulties in the collected interactions.
 The results are outputted as a JSON report which is easy to parse and process.

 ## Files in the Source Code